Eating for Healthy Pregnant Women/Ngā Kai Totika mā te Wahine Hapū

 To keep food safe:

-- keep cooked and ready-to-eat foods separate from raw and unprocessed foods so that there is no cross-contamination
+- keep cooked and ready-to-eat foods separate from raw foods so that there is no cross-contamination

 - wash your hands, utensils and chopping boards between preparing raw and ready- to-eat foods, to avoid cross-contamination